rreilink/pylvgl/README.md

 * Python bindings for all LittlevGL objects
 * Python constants for all LittlevGL enum constants
 * Support for styles
+* Action callbacks

 To be implemented:

-* Action callbacks
 * Destruction / deletion of items
 * ...

 ## Limitations

-* lvgl.Style objects cannot be created from within Python, since the management of the underlying lv_style_t structs is troublesome.
+* lvgl.Style.copy() allocates a new lv_style_t struct, which is never freed, since the management of lv_style_t structs is troublesome.
 LittlevGL keeps references to those style objects, and as such it cannot be determined when it would be safe to free that data.
-In the current implementation, lvgl.Style objects are references to lv_style_t structs that have already been defined at C-level.
+In the current implementation.
+To be safe, the allocated memory is never freed (and thus a memory leak is present)

 * The bindings-generator currently assumes a 16 bit-per-pixel screen configuration.
 This is checked in the generated lvglmodule.c at compile-time.